7 Most Affordable Neighbourhoods in Kelowna, BC

 • Golf Centre Kelowna Driving Range

-The neighbourhood includes a mixture of single-family homes, townhomes, and condos.
+The neighbourhood includes a mixture of single-family homes, townhomes, and Kelowna condos.
 The price of a condo in this neighbourhood typically starts at around $250,000 and can go upwards of $1 million for a luxury penthouse.
-Single-family homes, on the other hand, typically cost between $700,000 and $1.2 million.
+Single-family homes, on the other hand, typically cost between $700,000 and $1.5 million.

-The Kelowna Farmer's and Crafters Market is open in the neighbourhood on Wednesday and Saturday mornings.
-Also, within the neighbourhood are several specialty grocery stores and eateries, such as Daniel Chocolates Shop, the Milk & Sugar Bubble Tea Cafe, and Made in India Restaurant.
-Orchard Park Shopping Centre is outside the neighbourhood, a 120-store mall anchored by Hudson's Bay Department Store.
-It also has a food court, a variety of shops, and specialty stores.
+The Kelowna Farmers' and Crafters' Market is open in the neighbourhood on Wednesday and Saturday mornings.
+There are also a number of popular shops and eateries, including Daniel Chocolates and Made in India Restaurant.
+The Orchard Park Shopping Centre is located in the northeast corner of the neighbourhood.
+Hudson's Bay Department Store anchors the 120-store mall, which also offers a food court, specialty stores, and much more.

 Big White Amenities